flexxxxer/ftparser/README.md

-# Fthndlr
+# Ftparser
 Tool for extracting and creating frame time statistics from logs of frametime recording programs

 ## Getting Started
 ### Prerequisites
 To work correctly, you need the installed **relevant** Python language environment version.
 Relevant versions Python environments and installation files (official site): [link](https://www.python.org/downloads/).
 ### Installing
-For installation you just need to download the [fthndlr.py](https://github.com/FlexxxerAlex/fthndlr/blob/master/fthndlr.py) file (which is located in the root directory of the repository) and do not forget the location of the downloaded file :grinning:
+For installation you just need to download the [ftparser.py](https://github.com/FlexxxerAlex/ftparser/blob/master/ftparser.py) file (which is located in the root directory of the repository) and do not forget the location of the downloaded file :grinning:

 ## Usage
 ##### Learn how to execute python